mirage335/aftermarket_8kX_hinge/README.md

 See license.txt for aftermarket_8kX_hinge license conditions.

 Aftermarket hinges to attach Pimax Vision 8kX to Modular Audio Strap, at angles different from those supplied by the original manufacturer Pimax.
-As a '3D printable' aftermarket modification, including derived third-party work under apparent GNU GPL v2 license, these alterantive hinges are an independent offering.
+As a '3D printable' aftermarket modification, including derived third-party work under apparent GNU GPL v2 license, these alternative hinges are an independent offering.

 Still, "mirage335" wishes to extend significant gratitude to Pimax, as well as the community established around Pimax, for the introduction of useful VR technology, that such aftermarket products are intended to further support.